 Roku announced it is expanding its free/linear lineup on The Roku Channel to more than 100 available channels in the United States.
 To help navigate through the new sea of content, the company also introduced a new Live TV Channel Guide aimed at making browsing through the substantial catalog ad as simple as possible.

 The new channels launched Tuesday, June 2 while the Live TV Channel Guide — which essentially looks and functions similar to cable TV guides that many Comcast and Dish customers may have grown accustomed to — is expected to roll out in the U.S. over the coming weeks.
-The Roku Channel is available on all Roku streaming devices and TVs with built-in Roku, as well as Samsung TVs and the Roku mobile app.
+The Roku Channel is available on all Roku streaming devices and TVs with built-in

 The 100 channels of free content sound impressive, especially for those who have recently cut the cord and may be missing the options that cable TV provides, but quality matters, too.
 The good news is that, while it’s not quite premium content, the Roku Channel seems to have gathered some interesting channels across different genres.